 Mary Magdalene – The First Pope

 How could Mary Magdalene see two angels sitting in the tomb on the morning of the resurrection while Peter could only see the folded linen clothes but not the two angels?

 A tabernacle adorns the altars of Christian churches and it holds the host, which symbolize the body of Christ.
-However, the original tabernacle was a mobile temple, which was the most holy shrine of the Israelite’s on their journey through the wilderness and it was made up of a tent, which was divided into two rooms by a veil.
-The inner chamber was God’s exclusive holy room and only the high priest could enter into it.
+However, the original tabernacle was a mobile temple, which was the most holy shrine of the Israelite’s on their journey through the wilderness.
+It was made up of a tent, which was divided into two rooms by a veil.
+The inner chamber was God’s holiest room and only the high priest could enter into it.
 It housed the Ark of the Covenant and two angelic cherubim sitting at either end of the Lord’s seat.
 The outer chamber was where the regular priests ministered and thus far could they go for they were forbidden to enter God’s inner chamber.